IBRAHIMatef69/odc_project/README.md

 # odc_project

-## A new flutter courses application with MVC and GetX statemanegement and restfull Api
+##  courses application with MVC and GetX statemanegement and restfull Api

 This project was completed within 4 days in orange digital center flutter hackathon .